 You can also inform them about the bugs directly from the app, by going into the support section.
 Overall, customer support is one of their stronger selling points.

-Is VyprVPN worth it?
+Is VyprVPN good and worth getting?

-VyprVPN is one of the best VPNs we’ve tested so far.
+VyprVPN is one of the best VPNs I’ve tested so far.
 The apps provide plenty of options.
 Sometimes, they even introduce features that have never been available on some platforms.
 Split tunneling on macOS and Android’s connect on start are VyprVPN’s highlights.

 It’s also impressive that the service successfully implemented WireGuard in their infrastructure.
 With it, you get top of the line speeds and safety.
 The other protocols returned more connection errors and had worse speeds.
 If you’ll be using only WireGuard, it’s a perfect service.
 If you need a diverse (and error-prone) protocols portfolio, consider yourself warned.

-Otherwise, the service can be a handy addition when unblocking geo-restricted websites and improving your overall online safety.
+Otherwise, the service can be a handy addition when unblocking geo-restricted websites like Netflix and improving your overall online safety.
 Plus, the superb customer support, and affordable prices, really do make it a worthwhile recommendation.

 Is VyprVPN good for torrenting?